TokynBlast/pyTGM/README.md

 All versions before 2.0.0 were never tested.
 When testing 2.0.0, Tokyn Blast came across atleast 10 errors...

+If anybody has any suggestions on how to remove the need for the time library, while still getting a random number, using something that all OSs will have (or atleast most)

 # How it works
 Here is a sample code snippet to shuffle then remove random parts of a list of players: